Skip to content

 Introduction

-In this tutorial, you will learn how to use qlik-api to export data from a chart embedded in a web application with qlik-embed web components.
+This tutorial shows you how to use qlik-api to export data from a chart embedded in a web application with qlik-embed web components.

-To complete the tutorial you will need the following:
+To complete this tutorial, you need the following:

 • HTML and JavaScript experience